jquery/jquery-color/README.md

 #jQuery.Color()
 Check out [Color Library on jQuery UI Planning Wiki](http://wiki.jqueryui.com/w/page/12137744/Color-Library) for more information about the new API in this branch

+To run tests locally, run `make` to install submodules.

 ##Animated colors

 The main purpose of this plugin to animate color properties on elements using jQuery's [`.animate()`](http://api.jquery.com/animate)